TitoBarrios/ToonyLab-Web/README.md

-# Studio Web Site
+# ToonyLab Website

-This is my new project about a website for a new indie studio
+This is a website for an indie videogames studio, made to share information about its projects and the studio itself.
+Only made with html, css and javascript.